TRADITIONAL MOUNTAINEERING

 3. Insulation (extra clothing)

-Cotton clothing, soaked in sweat, rain or melted snow, holds water and may loose up to 70% of its insulating value.
-Cotton clothing has caused the death of many people.
-Today’s layers of polypropylene, pile and Gortex are equivalent to the wool underwear, pants, shirts, sweaters and coated nylon jackets of the 1970s and before.
-Polypro, pile, thick synthetic insulation and Gortex had not been invented when Everest was first summited.
-However, the earliest climbers used layers 1. to wick body moisture, 2. to adjust insulation and 3. to cut off wind and rain.
+Synthetic layers of polypropylene, pile, fleece and Gortex are the equivalent to the wool underwear, pants, shirts, sweaters and coated nylon jackets of the 1970s and before.
+Polypro, pile, fleece and softshells and Gortex had not been invented in the 1960s when Everest was first summited.
+However, climbers all used layers, 1. to wick body moisture, 2. to adjust insulation and 3. to cut off wind and/or rain and wet snow.
 Remember, layers must be “pealed” to avoid sweat soaked clothes!
-All of this essential seasonal personal clothing and equipment must be accommodated in a light day/summit pack just large enough to hold it.
-Garments tied to the outside are likely to catch on something or get wet or lost.
-A larger day/summit/back pack is needed for the light but more bulky wool, pile, or down insulation layers needed in the winter.
+All of this essential seasonal sized personal clothing and equipment must be accommodated inside a light, simple, sturdy day/summit pack large enough to hold it.
+Garments or equipment tied to the outside are likely to catch on something or get wet or lost.

 4. Illumination